nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - SHALL return a `200` **OK** HTTP status code on successful retrieval of a "free" schedule and slot details.
 - SHALL include the free `Slot` details for the organisation which have a `freeBusyType` status of "free" and fall within the requested date range.
-- SHALL include the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the returned response.
+- SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `{Resource}.meta.profile` element of the returned resources.
 - SHALL include the `Schedule`, `Slot`, `Organization` and `Location` details for the retrieved schedule(s) in a searchset `Bundle`. `Practitioner` is required in the searchset `Bundle` only if available.

   The response `Bundle` SHALL only contain `Schedule`, `Organization`, `Practitioner` and `Location` Resources related to the returned free `Slot` Resources.
 If no free slots are returned for the requested time period then no Resources should be returned within the response `Bundle`.